Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 Cervical radiculopathy is defined as pain that may move from your neck to your shoulder, shoulder blade, arm, or hand.

-It affects approximately 85 out of 100,000 Americans and most commonly affects people in their 50s or older.
+It affects approximately 85 out of 100,000 people and most commonly occurs in adults over 50.

-Thus, it’s most often diagnosed in people with jobs that require repetitive movements, such as:
+This condition is more common in people with jobs that involve repetitive movements, such as:

 Other potential causes for cervical radiculopathy include: